Dalas121/Heir_2_The_Throne/README.md

 Quest rewards should be minor bonuses, not major rewards.
 Perhaps you get a bonus ability, or maybe you get the option to "trade in" your companion for some more significant bonus.

 ----Moremirmu
-- jolly, holy, clever warrior monk from the monestary featured in Valley of Death
-- someone who'll blast away zombies while quoting scripture (no specific religions plz; neither IRL ones nor Wesnoth ones)
+- warrior monk.
+Someone who'll blast away zombies while quoting scripture (no specific religions plz; neither IRL ones nor Wesnoth ones)
+"For at the end of days, the texts prophesy a great destruction, yea, the sun itself shall rain down from the heavens as sulfur and fire!"
+"And lo!
+The unclean shall be smitten down, and lo!
+There shall be eternal peace for all men."
+"But until then, ’tis up to I to do the smiting! [attacks some undead]"
 - quest: bring him to Valley of Death and do something with him there.

-----Harper
--

-----Allaril (the ulf)
-- hurls long strings of creative insults at his enemies
-- takes offense very, very easily
+----Allaril:
+- high XP ulfserker.
+Loyal and healthy.
+- speaks in a... interesting manner.
+Takes offense easily.
 - ran away from Knalga when he was a child.
 Now the Dwarven Doors have fallen, Knalga is under siege, and he has no idea what happened to his family.
+"C’mere and try it, ye yellow-bellied, cow-handed bluderbuss of a princess!
+Jus’ gimme the chance an’ I’ll rip that head right off yer ninnyhammerin’ neck, ye white-livered gasser!"
+"Come an’ git some, ye nigmenog bolting-hutch of beastliness!
+Ah dare ye to square up an’ fight me, dwarf-to-dwarf!"
 - quest: bring him back to Knalga, and find his father's graves there.
-Breaks down in tears, and gains some kind of useful buff
+Breaks down in tears, and gains a significant buff (drains on melee, perhaps?)

+----Harper
+- it's Harper
+- should we give her personality some kind of gimmick to help her stand out?
+My memory on Liberty may no longer be accurate - I haven't played it since before the gender change

 ----Kalenz
--
+- it's Kalenz

 ----emo Chantal (at Yumi's suggestion)
 - she's determined to bring Deoran back from the dead